Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Enhancement of Frequency Transfer

 with $\tau$ as the averaging time and $\nu_0$ as the carrier frequency.
-Figure~\ref{fig:VBG_FT} presents the VBG performance derived from the PNPSD, with and without active noise cancellation, alongside fiber transfer results\cite{hoghooghi2024enabling}.
-The $-1$ slope of both the fiber thermal floor and VBG with active noise cancellation indicates $1/f$ Flicker noise, attributed to spontaneous length fluctuations and frequency noise, respectively, occurs at low frequencies \cite{duan2010intrinsic}, while the $-3/2$ slope in both the stabilized MCFn signifies white phase noise.
+Figure~\ref{fig:VBG_FT} presents the VBG performance derived from the PNPSD, with and without SLS, alongside fiber transfer results \cite{hoghooghi2024enabling}.
+The $-1$ slope in both the VBG (SLS) and the fiber thermal floor is due to the common 1/f noise sources, as is typical in precision experiments~\cite{Ward:2007,duan2010intrinsic}.
+The $-3/2$ slope in both the stabilized MCF and fiber thermal floor indicates white phase noise.
 The minor hump in both VBG curves arises from the rapid roll-off of the seismic noise.
-The figure illustrates that VBG delivers superior short-term stability with low high-frequency noise compared to fiber techniques, even in the absence of active noise cancellation, and achieves optimal stability, surpassing the fiber thermal floor by at least two orders of magnitude when active noise cancellation feedforward is employed.
+Overall, the figure illustrates that the VBG achieves superior short-term stability with significantly reduced high-frequency noise compared to fiber techniques, even in the absence of SLS.
+Moreover, when SLS feedforward is employed, the long-term stability approaches the fiber thermal floor within an order of magnitude.